rclone/rclone/docs/content/filtering.md

 Rclone filter patterns can only be used in filter command line options, not in the specification of a remote.

-Eg `rclone copy "remote:dir*.jpg" /path/to/dir` does not have a filter effect.
+E.g. `rclone copy "remote:dir*.jpg" /path/to/dir` does not have a filter effect.
 `rclone copy remote:dir /path/to/dir --include "*.jpg"` does.

 **Important** Avoid mixing any two of `--include...`, `--exclude...` or